anthify/osr-kickstart/README.md

 ## OSR Getting Started
-This setup will run compile your Sass files, autoprefix your css, get your HTML ready, and compress your image files.
+This setup will compile your Sass files, autoprefix your css, refresh your browser on file saves, get your HTML ready, and compress your image files.
 It uses Node.js and makes use of the gulp task runner.

 ###Do the following in your console to get started.